-To create a mainline:
+To create a mainline stream:

-- 1. Issue the p4 stream command, specifying the depot followed by the stream name.
-(Example: p4 stream -t mainline //projectX/main).
-The stream specification form is displayed. - 2.
-Change options as required, and save the specification. - 3.
+1. Issue the p4 stream, command, specifying the depot followed by the stream name.

+\$ p4 stream -t mainline //projectX/main

+The stream specification form is displayed.

+- 2. Change options in the spec to assign the stream the desired characteristics and save the spec. - 3.
 To verify that your mainline stream has been created, issue the p4 streams command.

+'''

-(Example: p4 streams //projectX/...).
+$ p4 streams //projectX/...

-Next, populate the mainline with files.

-Populating the mainline

-There are two ways to populate the mainline stream:

-- Add files from the local filesystem, or - Branch files from another depot.

-If you need to preserve file history, branch the source files to the mainline stream.
-If you have no requirement for preserving file history, simply add them.
-The following sections describe each approach.
+'''

-First, create a workspace
+Create a workspace

 Before you can work in a stream, you must create a workspace associated with the stream.
-When you associate a workspace with a stream, Perforce generates the workspace view based on the structure of the stream.
+When you associate a workspace with a stream, Helix generates the workspace view based on the structure of the stream.
 You never need to edit the workspace view (and, in fact, cannot manually alter it).
-If the structure of the stream changes, Perforce will update the views of workspaces associated with the stream on an as-needed basis.
+If the structure of the stream changes, Helix updates the views of workspaces associated with the stream on an as-needed basis.